dimitri-voytan/dimitri-voytan.github.io/_pages/about.md

 ---

 **This page is still under construction and will be updated soon!**
-I'm a data scientist with a passion for building products that help people.
+I'm an applied data scientist/engineer with a passion for building products that help people.
 I'm currently working on applications of AI/ML methods with physical constraints and inverse problems.
-I started my career in geophysics and worked on nuclear explosion monitoring and deep learning/generative model applications for seismic imaging and inversion.
+My background is in applied physics, primarily focusing on seismic wave simulation.